39 °F / 5 °C

-Slano is a small harbour village on the so called "Dubrovnik Riviera" (coastal area in southern Croatia), located approx 27 km (17 ml) northwest of Dubrovnik.
-Local economy is based on farming, olive- and fruit-growing, viniculture, tobacco and herbs, fishing, tourism.
+Slano is a small harbour village on the so-called "Dubrovnik Riviera" (coastal area in southern Croatia), located approx 27 km (17 mi) northwest of Dubrovnik.
+The local economy is based on farming, olive- and fruit-growing, viniculture, tobacco and herbs, fishing, tourism.

 The small village (population around 600) is on Croatia's main coastal road (M2) connecting to Adriatic Highway (via E65) and linking Croatia with Bosnia-Herzegovina and Montenegro.
 Small-sized cruise ships, leisure boats and yachts anchor in a protected bay area (Banja Cove).
 Anchoring for larger vessels is provided southwest of Cape Gornji (off bay's entrance).